Fr. Paul White

 Director of Media & Communications

 Estuardo Diaz is in charge of our media and communications for the masses, and public relations.
-He lives in Woodstock with his wife and children.
+He lives in Woodstock with his children.

 I have worked at Bell Tower Gifts & Books for seven years.
 As a buyer my goal is to connect people with the right book to bring them comfort and knowledge.
 I receive a great deal of satisfaction in finding the perfect gift for that special occasion which makes it meaningful and memorable.
 Most of all I enjoy listening and talking to all the people who come in to shop or visit.